 (1995); and On Wings Made of Gauze

 (1985).
-The Guy Davenport Endowed Professor in the Department of English at the University of Kentucky, Finney also authored Heartwood
+The John H. Bennett, Jr. Chair in Southern Letters and Literature at the University of South Carolina, Finney also authored Heartwood

 (1997) edited The Ringing Ear: Black Poets Lean South